FoundatioFx/Foundatio.Parsers/docs/query.md

 # Geo Proximity Queries

 Geo proximity queries allow filtering data by documents that have a geo field value located within a given proximity of a geo coordinate.
+Locations can be resolved using a provided geo coding function that can translate something like "Dallas, TX" into a geo coordinate.

 Examples:
   - Within 75 miles of abc geohash: geofield:abc~75mi